IoTrim/safeguards-study/README.md

 ## File Structure

 The code needs a modified version of Mon(IoT)r installed.
 Please download and install the software (moniotr) in this repository.
-[Mon(IoT)r](https://moniotrlab.ccis.neu.edu/tools/) allows traffic monitoring and customized experiments with IoT devices.
+[Mon(IoT)r](https://moniotrlab.ccis.neu.edu/tools/) allows traffic monitoring and customized experimentation with IoT devices.

 For each threat we create a subdirectory showing samples of:
 * Threat Simulation Scripts: for running the threat